 Globalization is “McDonaldization.”
 I heard that sneer in graduate school.

 We are the world’s currency and the standard by which the economies of the world are better off.
 When we prosper, the world’s economies prosper.
-We are much more stable in our legal system and contracts, for example, than any other large nation.
+We are much more stable in our legal system and contracts, for example, than many nations.

 The European Union can’t fill the need because it has disparate interests and governments and traditions.
 Worse, it’s dominated by socialism.
 If a government were to take over an industry, investors would be scared off, because a government-run industry degrades and doesn’t offer enough return on investments.